- Code Snippets

 Introduction

 Sometimes we need to be able to copy certain files or DLLs to the project output folder location.
-Visual studio allows you select files to be copied to the output location.
-But sometiems you may need another way when the project build happens to select a group of files from a folder and have it copied to the output location.
-This can be done through editing the project file.
+Visual Studio allows you to select files to be copied to the output location.
+But sometimes you may need another way when the project build happens to select a group of files from a folder and have it copied to the output location.
+This can be done by editing the project file.
 Below are the steps.

 Project Copy Script Example